shouya/thinking-dumps/cps/README.md

 This language follows the call-by-value semantics. i.e. In a lambda application process, arguments are evaluated before being passed to lambdas.

-Lambda arguments are evaluated from right to left.
+Lambda arguments are evaluated from left to right.

 ## Available functions